Is There a Leash Law in Texas?

-Texas has no statewide “leash law.”
-However, cities and counties throughout the state have adopted ordinances that require dog owners to keep their pets on a leash when they are in parks and other public areas, or which prohibit owners from letting their dogs “run at large.”
+Texas has no statewide “leash law,” but Houston and several other cities have local laws that require dog owners to leash, muzzle or otherwise restrain their dogs at all times when they are in public areas or prohibit owners from letting their dogs “run at large.”
 If a dog owner or handler violates one of these local leash laws, and you or a loved one suffers harm as a result of that violation, you may be eligible to file a dog bite lawsuit.

 Dog bite claims – even ones based on leash law violations – can be highly complex.
 Homeowners insurance companies often vigorously challenge these claims and refuse to pay dog bite victims what they deserve for the physical, emotional and financial harm they have suffered.
 That is why you should seek help from an experienced Houston dog bite attorney if you or a loved one has suffered serious injury due to a dog bite or attack.

 At Michael P. Fleming & Associates, P.C., we have protected the rights of dog bite victims and their families in Houston and throughout Texas for more than 30 years.
 We can put that experience to work for you today.
 To learn more, call or reach us online today and receive a free consultation about your case.